github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-secret-scanning-for-your-repository.md

 ---
 title: Enabling secret scanning for your repository
 shortTitle: Enable secret scanning
-intro: '{% data variables.product.prodname_secret_scanning_caps %} scans your repositories for leaked secrets and generates alerts.'
+intro: 'You can configure how {% data variables.product.prodname_dotcom %} scans your repositories for leaked secrets and generates alerts.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   fpt: '*'